rheia-framework/RHEIA/docs/sphinx/optimization.rst

 An illustrative path directs towards the result files from optimization, for which the path depends on the case name (e.g. :py:data:`'CASE_1'`), the analysis type (:py:data:`'DET'` or :py:data:`'ROB'`) and the results directory (e.g. :py:data:`'results_1'`), is defined as follows: :file:`\\RESULTS\\CASE_1\\DET\\results_1`.
-In this folder, 3 folder are present: :file:`STATUS`, :file:`fitness` and :file:`population`.
+In this folder, 3 folder are present: :file:`STATUS.txt`, :file:`fitness.csv` and :file:`population.csv`.
-The :file:`STATUS` file consists of two columns: ITER and EVALS.
+The :file:`STATUS.txt` file consists of two columns: ITER and EVALS.
 In ITER, the finished generation number is saved, while the corresponding number in EVALS provides the actual computational budget spent after completing that generation.
-The :file:`population` and :file:`fitness` files contain the design samples and results, respectively.
+The :file:`population.csv` and :file:`fitness.csv` files contain the design samples and results, respectively.
 This information is stored for every design sample in every generation.
-The design sample on line :math:`j` in :file:`population` corresponds to the fitness on line :math:`j` in :file:`fitness`.
+The design sample on line :math:`j` in :file:`population.csv` corresponds to the fitness on line :math:`j` in :file:`fitness.csv`.
 Plotting the results can be performed as follows:

 .. code-block:: python